We provide services and information for obtaining ethics approval and local institutional approval for your research project.

 - Other Useful Resources

+- Clinical Research Professional Development (CRPD) Program.
 The CRPD is an education initiative led by a group of individuals committed to developing a program that supports the professional development of clinical research coordinators from the Lower Mainland's teaching hospitals' research institutes.
+For information on upcoming CRPD events see the VCH Research Education Workshops webpage or page 5 in the CRPD Resources.

 - Nursing Research Facilitator.
 VCH and PHC welcome Aggie Black, RN, MPH, our new Nursing Research Facilitator.
 Please click here to read more about this new role.